 How easy it seemed when we were kids.
 Climbing trees was so much fun back then.
 I wonder why people don’t do it today like they did as children.
 Maybe it is because they might think they are too old or too scared.
 The latter being more plausible. because of parents yelling to get out of the tree or you might get hurt.
 Well, that does happen just like anything else.

 Whether it is climbing a tree, a rock or up a rope, it is one of the best ways to get fit.
 That is true for upper body strength and endurance.
 If you were to look at apes and monkeys, they have very powerful upper body strength.
 Chimpanzees, our closest relative in the animal kingdom has been estimated to be anywhere from 5-8 times stronger than humans.
-Yes, there are differences in terms of the chimp_matoke_climbingway their muscles are packed, their bone structure and their body-fat percentage.
+Yes, there are differences in terms of the way their muscles are packed, their bone structure and their body-fat percentage.
 Their bodies, and especially their muscles had to adapt to the environment.

 I’m not saying that we will become like chimps or any primate.
 That is impossible.
 Tarzan could never have been King of the Apes either.
 He would never have been powerful or strong enough physically.
 He only had his human brain that was more powerful.
 Having said that, we can take from the great apes their ability to climb trees (and other things) to help build up our upper bodies.

 Climbing trees is a start.
-Climbing ropes and rocks will really build your upper rope2body.
+Climbing ropes and rocks will really build your upper body.
 If you think pull-ups are hard, try doing rope climbing.
 This former Olympic gymnastics sport works your upper body in many ways.
 That is because you have to let go with one hand in order to grab higher up the rope so you can keep pulling.

 Gymnasts are among the strongest humans in the world – pound for pound.
 When I say strongest, they are functionally strong in the upper body.
 I think they are the closest humans to the great apes.
 Not because they possess the same body type (which they don’t), but because they have trained their upper bodies hard from early in life.